Text original

 Learning outcomes

 - RA1.
-Apply the basics of clinical nutrition to diet therapy.
+Apply the bases of clinical nutrition to dietotherapy.

 - LO2.
-Knows, detects early and evaluates deviations due to excess or deficiency, quantitative and qualitative, of the nutritional balance.
+Knows, detects early and evaluates deviations due to excess or deficiency, quantitative and qualitative, in the nutritional balance.

 - LO3.
-Plans, carries out and interprets the evaluation of the nutritional status of subjects and/or groups with pathology.
+Plans, carries out and interprets the assessment of the nutritional status of subjects or groups with pathology.

 - LO4.
-Identifies the patient's dietary and nutritional problems as well as risk factors and inappropriate practices.
+Identifies the patient's dietary and nutritional problems as well as risk factors and inadequate practices.

 - LO5.
-Prepares and interprets a dietary history in sick individuals.
+Prepare and interpret a dietary history in sick individuals.

 - LO6.
 Correctly interprets a clinical history.

 - LO7.
-Interprets and integrates clinical, biochemical and pharmacological data in the patient's nutritional assessment and in their dietetic and nutritional treatment.
+Interprets and integrates clinical, biochemical and pharmacological data in the nutritional assessment of the patient and in their dietetic and nutritional treatment.

 - LO8.
 Plans, implements and evaluates therapeutic diets for individuals.

-- RA9.
-Prescribes the specific treatment corresponding to the area of competence of the dietitian-nutritionist.
+- LO9.
+Prescribes specific treatment corresponding to the dietitian-nutritionist's area of competence.

 - RA10.
 Participates in the multidisciplinary team of a nutritional support unit.